AbdulShabazz/UnrealEngine-84/Screenplay/SCREENPLAY.md

 Invictus remains, stunned...

+He then raises his hands to summon his magic, but he ultimately decides NOT!

 The plume which surrounds the Material Lord, enters the cavern.
 Upon seeing this, heartbroken, he FALTERS into a mechanical cloud of diamond-like particles, which filter into the cavern.

 MATERIAL LORD